Regional Municipality of Waterloo: Ethnicity

-As of March, 2019, the average (mean) selling price of a detached home sold on the Multiple Listing System of Kitchener and Waterloo was $585,668 (in Canadian dollars), an increase of 0.8 per cent compared to March 2018.
-The average selling price for an apartment style condominium was $320,857, an increase of 7.5 per cent from March, 2018.
-These prices are significantly less than prices in Toronto, where the average selling price for a detached home in the 416 area code was $1,267,598 in March, 2019, and the average selling price for an apartment style condominium was $603,969.

-Business
+Economy

 Waterloo Region is also experiencing significant commercial growth.
 The presence of two universities, the University of Waterloo and Wilfrid Laurier University, acts as a catalyst for high-tech growth and innovation.
 The region is known for its high concentration of tech companies, such as BlackBerry (formerly Research In Motion), OpenText, Kik, and Maplesoft.
 As such, it has often been referred to as "Canada's Silicon Valley".

 Canada's top three fastest growing tech companies are located in the Region: Kitchener's ApplyBoard, Intellijoint Surgical, and Waterloo's Auvik Networks.
 The list also includes Kitchener's Smile.io, and Vidyard.